Actionable Book Summary: The Bullet Journal Method by Ryder Carroll

 The Book In Three Or More Sentences:

 The Bullet Journal method aims to help us become mindful about how we spend our two most valuable resources in life: our time and our energy.
 Basically, the method presented in this books wants to help you accomplish more by doing less.
 All of this by writing down what’s essential for you and executing on this short list.
-It’s a how-to guide on how to use this flexible framework (bullet journaling) to organize your life.
+It’s a how-to guide for using this flexible framework (bullet journaling) to organize your life.

 The Core Idea:

 Mainly, Ryder Carroll, the author, wants to help us organize our lives by tracking the essential things happening around us.
 The method presented in this book, called the Bullet Journal method, is basically journaling on steroids.
-A profound way to organize your ideas and arrange your life.
-It’s more of a diary, it’s a system for tracking what’s happening in your life so you can aim towards what’s essential for you.
+A profound way to sort your ideas and arrange your life.
+It’s more of a diary, it’s a system for tracking what’s happening in your life so you can find what’s essential on focus only on doing it.

 Decluttering Your Mind

 Studies show that we have around 70,000 thoughts per day.
 If we put the amount of thoughts on paper we’ll have enough information to produce a book every single day.
-That’s a lot of content.
+And that’s a lot of content.

 Writing things down, as the author explains, is a way to take control of your mind.
 Give him context.
 Stear the wheel into the desired direction.